What is high-functioning anxiety?

 It seems easier to just force yourself to move along until you get over them.

-These are precisely the people that I work with.
+These are precisely the people that we work with.

-As your therapist, I help you confront these parts of yourself.
+As your therapist, we help you confront these parts of yourself.
 (Don't worry, it's not all tough love, and it's not all puppies and rainbows.)

 Turn off that voice that tells you to try "just one more" quick fix.
 It's not about scented candles, detoxing diets, or pushing through the stress.